-Farming and final product manufacturing require significant amounts of energy.
-The burning of fossil fuels to produce this energy, as well as the production and use of fertilizers, results in greenhouse gas emissions.
-Growers and final product manufacturers can reduce these impacts by measuring and tracking energy use, performing preventative maintenance on equipment, and replacing inefficient equipment.
-Additionally, growers can implement nutrient management plans and use precision agriculture or low-energy irrigation to reduce this impact.
+The production of crops requires significant amounts of energy.
+The burning of fossil fuels to produce this energy, as well as the production and use of fertilizers, result in greenhouse gas emissions.
+Growers can reduce these impacts by measuring and tracking energy use, performing preventative maintenance on equipment, and replacing inefficient equip-ment.
+Additionally, growers can minimize impacts by implementing a nutrient management plan, using precision agriculture that applies only the amount of fertilizer needed, using low-energy irrigation, and optimizing the size and efficiency of farm vehicles.